tomster12/MachineLearningSln/README.md

 # Machine Learning

-Machine learning library and implementation in C++ in VS 22.
+Machine learning implementation in C++.
+Includes tensors, neural network, backpropogation, genetic algorithms, and more.

-TBMLGeneticAlgorithm and TBMLMNISTDrawer both use 32-bit SFML, see below for setup.

-TBMLNeuralNetwork MNIST examples only work in 32-bit.
+By default `install_dependencies.bat` is set to install 32-bit SFML, due to the MNIST data set in use being 32-bit.

-## Setup
+## Build

-1. Download 32-bit SFML from [the website](https://www.sfml-dev.org/).

-2. Place **/include** and **/lib** libraries here:

-   - `dependencies/SFML/include/SFML`
-   - `dependencies/SFML/lib`

-3. Place **/bin/X-2.dll** here:

-   - `bin/TBMLMNISTDrawer/output/Release`
-   - `bin/TBMLGeneticAlgorithm/output/Release`

-3. Place **/bin/X-d-2.dll** here:

-   - `bin/TBMLMNISTDrawer/output/Debug`
-   - `bin/TBMLGeneticAlgorithm/output/Debug`
+To build first run `install_dependencies.bat` to install SFML.

+This will install the **lib** and **include** directories to `dependencies/SFML`, as well as the **DLLs** into the `bin/PROJECT/PLATFORM/output/CONFIGS` folders.